A1steaksa/A100/README.md

 ### A Note on this Documentation

-When reading this documentation, keep in mind that unless otherwise specified, arguments can be literals, registers, or label names.
-If an argument must be one specifically, that will be specified in the explanation.
+When reading this documentation, keep in mind that unless otherwise specified, arguments can be literals or registers.
+If an argument must be specifically a register, a label name, or a literal, that will be specified in the explanation.

 For example:
 ```